 The best way to increase the chances of having a lost item reunited with you is to mark your possessions with your name and mailing address, and email or phone number.
 It's especially important to have this information attached to your phone and in your backpack.
-If you find something, bring it to Lost & Found at Playa Info in Center Camp; drop boxes are available after hours.
+If you find something, bring it to Lost & Found at Playa Info in the Center Camp Plaza; drop boxes are available after hours.
 Lost & Found does not accept bikes!
 Please leave bikes where you found them.
 After the event, access the Lost & Found database online: Inf.burningman.org.

-CENTER CAMP
+CENTER CAMP PLAZA & THE CANOPY